oracle/graalpython/README.md

 other extensions right now and cannot promise anything.
 Note that to try extensions on this implementation, you have to download, build, and install them manually for now.
 To do so, we recommend LLVM 6.
-Other versions might also work, but this version is what we're testing with in our CI.
+Other versions might also work, but this version of LLVM is what we're testing with in our CI.

 ### Polyglot Usage